grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

 ## OIDC authentication with static RBAC

-On Kubernetes the multi-tenant Tempo instance uses OIDC authentication and static RABC authorization defined in the CR.
+On Kubernetes, a multi-tenant Tempo instance uses OIDC authentication and static RBAC authorization defined in the CR.
 The instance should be accessed through service `tempo-simplest-gateway` which handles authentication and authorization.
 The service exposes Jaeger query API and OpenTelemetry gRPC (OTLP) for trace ingestion.
 The Jaeger UI can be accessed at `http://<exposed gateway service>:8080/api/traces/v1/<tenant-name>/search`